 - White Stuff

-Brand names for pharmaceutical morphine products include Morphabond, Oramorph, Roxanol-T, Morphine Sulfate, AVINza, Kadian, Kadian ER, MS Contin, MSIR and Roxanol.
-The drug comes in tablets, capsules, dissolving powders for injection, and liquid syrup form.
+Brand names for pharmaceutical morphine products include Morphabond, Oramorph, Roxanol-T, Morphine Sulfate, AVINza, Kadian, Kadian ER, MS Contin, MSIR, and Roxanol.
+The drug comes in tablets, capsules, dissolving powders for injection, and a liquid syrup form.

 Specific factors will determine how intense morphine withdrawals may be, such as dosage, length of time on the drug, how often it has been used, and also the person’s general health, certain genetic factors, and metabolism rates.